Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Methods and software

 We also build position-velocity (pv) diagrams to reveal the full detail of the ionized gas kinematics, especially in the presence of multiple components.
 These are extracted from the data cubes along both straight slits and curved pseudo-slits.

-In Sect. \ref{igrotation}, we assume that a component of the ionized gas is rotating in a thin disk, and model the rotation, with a given PA and inclination, under the influence of both the potential of the nuclear black hole and the galaxy.
-The rotational velocity of the gas ($v_{gas}$) is derived using:
+In Sects. \ref{igpvs}, \ref{rvmaps}, and \ref{igkinms}, we compare observed velocity maps and pv diagrams directly to analytic kinematic models and to simulated cubes based on analytic kinematic models.
+In the 'Keplerian' model, we assume that the ionized gas is rotating in a thin disk, with a given PA and inclination, under the influence of both the potential of the nuclear black hole and the galaxy.
+The rotational velocity of the gas ($v_{gas}$) is

-Where $r$ is the nuclear distance, $G$ the gravitational constant, $M_{\bullet}$ the black hole mass and $M_{bulge}$ is the total mass of the stars within a sphere of radius $r$ centered on the nucleus.
-For its part, $M_{bulge}$ is derived with the following equation:
+where $r$ is the nuclear distance, $G$ the gravitational constant, $M_{\bullet}$ the black hole mass and $M_{bulge}$ is the total mass of the stars within a sphere of radius $r$ centered on the nucleus.
+For its part, $M_{bulge}$ is derived with the following equation

-Where $\Upsilon$ is the radially varying mass to light ratio (M/L) of the stars, $\nu$ is the volume density luminosity of the stars, and $r'$ is the integration variable.
-The V-band luminosity density of \gal, as a function of radius, is plotted in Fig. 1 of \citet{geb09}.
+where $\Upsilon$ is the radially varying mass to light ratio (M/L) of the stars, $\nu$ is the volume luminosity density of the stars, and $r'$ is the integration variable.
+The V-band luminosity density of \gal, as a function of radius, is taken from Fig. 1 of \citet{geb09}.
 The values in this plot were extracted with version 3.5.1 of the \textit{Plot Digitizer Online Application}\footnote{\url{https://plotdigitizer.com}}.
 As the luminosity density profile is not an analytic function, the integral in Eq. \ref{mbulge} was performed numerically.
 Given the large black hole mass, the galaxy potential is significant only at r $\gtrsim$ 2\arcsec.
 The radially varying M/L ratio in the V-band is taken from \citet{lie23}, who fit the R-band M/L variation determined by \citet{sar18} with a logistic equation, obtaining e.g. values of V-band M/L of 8.65 and 3.46 in the central and the outer part of \gal, respectively.

-The line-of-sight (LOS) velocity of the ionized gas in a given spaxel or along a slit was obtained by projecting $v_{gas}$ with the following equation:
+The line-of-sight (LOS) velocity of the ionized gas in a given spaxel or along a slit was obtained by projecting $v_{gas}$ with the following equation

-Where $i$ is the inclination of the disk respect to the plane of the sky, and $\theta$ is the angle (in the plane of the disk) between the major axis of the disk and the deprojected position angle of the slit.
+where $i$ is the inclination of the disk with respect to the plane of the sky, and $\theta$ is the angle (in the plane of the disk) between the major axis of the disk and the deprojected position angle of the slit.